umd-lhcb/lhcb-ntuples-gen/docs/technical_concepts/truth_matching.md

         matching requirements and thus be filled in for the template corresponding to $B^0 \rightarrow D^* X_c(\rightarrow \mu\nu X')X$),

-        And indeed this is seen to occur for a fraction of a percent of all events.
+        And indeed I see this happening for a fraction of a percent of all events.

-    - Our truth-matching: Takes in the decay mode that the user wants to truth- match against as an input and will only set `truthmatch` to a corresponding value for that decay mode.
+    - Our truth-matching: Takes in the decay mode that the user wants to apply truth- matching to as an input and will only set `truthmatch` to a corresponding value for that decay mode.

         Additionally, our implementation will never fill in multiple templates